This Creamy Cauliflower Potato Soup is AMAZING!! This deliciously creamy soup is lightened up by adding roasted cauliflower into the mix.

 But first before you chow down, garnish with the cauliflower potato soup with chopped bacon and more green onions.

 This cauliflower potato soup is SO SO SO SO good.
-The cauliflower didn’t steal the show.
-It tasted like potato soup however, I just felt less guilty about eating a entire bowl with extra bacon might I add.
+The cauliflower doesn’t steal the show and it tastes just like the potato soup you know and love.
+However, I just felt less guilty about eating an entire bowl.

 I’m definitely not.